alvations/pywsd/README.md

 * Zhi Zhong and Hwee Tou Ng.
 2010.
 It makes sense: a wide-coverage word sense disambiguation system for free text.
 In Proceedings of the ACL 2010 System Demonstrations (ACLDemos '10).
 Association for Computational Linguistics, Stroudsburg, PA, USA, 78-83.

 * Steven Bird, Ewan Klein, and Edward Loper.
 2009.
 Natural Language Processing with Python (1st ed.).
 O'Reilly Media, Inc..

+* Eneko Agirre and Aitor Soroa.
+2009.
+Personalizing PageRank for Word Sense Disambiguation.
+Proceedings of the 12th conference of the European chapter of the Association for Computational Linguistics (EACL-2009).
+Athens, Greece.